tryingsomestuff/Minic/README.md

 ## How to compile
 * Linux : use the given build script (or make your own ...)
-* Windows : use the given VS2017 project (or make your own ...)
+* Windows : use the given VS2017 project (or make your own ...), or use the Linux cross-compilation script given.

 ## How to run
 add the command line option "-xboard" to go to xboard/winboard mode.